Breast lift

 Cosmetic breast surgery can be done at an outpatient surgery clinic or in a hospital.

 You will likely receive general anesthesia.
-This is medicine that keeps you asleep and pain-free.
+This uses medicines that keep you asleep and pain-free.
 Or, you may receive medicine to help you relax and local anesthesia to numb the area around the breasts to block pain.
 You will be awake but unable to feel pain.

 General anesthesia

-Read Article Now Book Mark ArticleThe surgeon will make 1 to 3 surgical cuts (incision) in your breast.
+Read Article Now Book Mark ArticleThe surgeon will make 1 to 3 surgical cuts (incisions) in your breast.
 Extra skin, and sometimes some breast tissue, will be removed and your nipple and areola may be moved.
+The cuts may be around your nipple and areola, down the front of the breast, and under the breast.
+It depends how much lift is needed.

 Breast augmentation